RecoIT/RecoIT/README.md

 ## Objective

-A long interest in technology has led me into the field of I.T, where I am now eager to land a position as a help desk specialist.
+A long interest in technology has led me into the field of I.T, where I am now eager to land a position as a help desk specialist or Cyber Security Analyst role.

 ## Projects